-Reading

-- The EOG reading tests are aligned to the NCSCS for English language arts. - Students read authentic selections and then answer questions related to the selections. - Knowledge of vocabulary is assessed indirectly through application and understanding of terms within the context of the selections and questions. - All test questions are multiple-choice. - The EOG reading tests at grades 6-8 are required to be administered online.
-Exceptions to this rule are for approved technology hardship requests or for students with disabilities who have documented accommodations that dictate a paper test format is necessary for accessibility. - The EOG testing window is the last ten days of the school year.

-Mathematics

-- The EOG mathematics tests are aligned to the NCSCS for mathematics. - The EOG mathematics tests consist of two parts: calculator inactive and calculator active.
-Students are not allowed to use calculators during the calculator inactive part of the test; students are allowed to use calculators during the calculator active part of the test. - The EOG mathematics tests at grades 3 and 4 contain multiple-choice questions. - The online EOG tests at grades 5-8 contain multiple-choice and numeric entry questions.
+- The EOG tests are required to be administered online.
+Exceptions to this rule are for approved technology hardship requests or for students with disabilities who have documented accommodations that dictate a paper test format is necessary for accessibility. - The testing window is the last ten days of the school year. - Reading - The reading tests are aligned to the NCSCS for English language arts. - Students read authentic selections and then answer questions related to the selections. - Knowledge of vocabulary is assessed indirectly through application and understanding of terms within the context of the selections and questions. - The grade 3 test questions are multiple-choice. - The grades 4-8 test questions are multiple-choice and technology-enhanced (for online administrations). - Mathematics - The mathematics tests are aligned to the NCSCS for mathematics. - The mathematics tests consist of two parts: calculator inactive and calculator active.
+Students are not allowed to use calculators during the calculator inactive part of the test; students are allowed to use calculators during the calculator active part of the test. - The grade 3 test questions are multiple-choice. - The grade 4 test questions are multiple-choice, numeric entry questions (for online administrations), and technology-enhanced (for online administrations). - The grade 6 test questions are multiple-choice, gridded-response (for paper administrations), and numeric entry questions (for online administrations). - The grades 5 and 7-8 test questions are multiple-choice, gridded-response (for paper administrations), numeric entry questions (for online administrations), and technology-enhanced (for online administrations).

-- The paper EOG tests at grades 5-8 contain multiple-choice and gridded-response questions. - The EOG Mathematics Tests at grades 4-8 are required to be administered online.
-Exceptions to this rule are for approved technology hardship requests or for students with disabilities who have documented accommodations that dictate a paper test format is necessary for accessibility. - The EOG testing window is the last ten days of the school year.

-Science

-- The EOG science tests at Grades 5 and 8 are aligned to the North Carolina Essential Standards for Science. - The EOG science tests are required to be administered online.
-Exceptions to this rule are for approved technology hardship requests or for students with disabilities who have documented accommodations that dictate a paper test format is necessary for accessibility. - The online EOG science tests contain multiple-choice and technology-enhanced questions. - The paper EOG tests contain multiple-choice questions only. - The EOG testing window is the final ten instructional days of the school year.
+- Science - The science tests at grades 5 and 8 are aligned to the North Carolina Essential Standards for Science. - The science tests test questions are multiple-choice and technology-enhanced (for online administrations).